mrnateriver/sms-proxy/server/infra/prod/README.md

     - [terraform/03-app](./terraform/03-app) - K8S resources of the application, including direct dependencies like PostgreSQL.
     - [terraform/03-fluxcd](./terraform/03-fluxcd) - K8S resources which set up FluxCD in that cluster, and then add this Git repository as the source for provisioning.
     - [terraform/modules](./terraform/modules) - reusable Terraform modules.
+      * [terraform/minio](./terraform/modules/minio) - Minio deployment, which is used as an S3-compatible storage for the application.
+Only used in local deployment to not depend on external services.
+      * [terraform/modules/k8s-apply-all](./terraform/modules/k8s-apply-all) - applies specified K8S manifest to the cluster, splitting it into multiple resources if needed.
+      * [terraform/modules/vault-init](./terraform/modules/vault-init) - initializes HashiCorp Vault, unseals it, and then mounts required secret engines and authentication backend.

 ## Deployment